 Faculty co-director, Human Rights Institute;

-Louis Henkin Professor in Human and Constitutional Rights
+Louis Henkin Professor of Human and Constitutional Rights

 Professor Sarah Cleveland is a noted expert in international human and labor rights, the constitutional law of U.S. foreign relations, international law in domestic law and the interface between human rights and international trade.
 From 2009-2011, she served as the counselor on international law to the Legal Adviser at the U.S. Department of State, where she supervised the office’s legal work relating to the law of war, counterterrorism, and Afghanistan and Pakistan, and assisted with its international human rights and international justice work.
 Cleveland has testified before Congress on the relevance of international law in constitutional interpretation and has been involved in human rights litigation in U.S. courts and before the Inter-American Court of Human Rights.
 As an expert on the Afghanistan Transitional Commercial Law Project Working Group, she helped draft a labor code for post-Taliban Afghanistan in 2003.